Scholly: Founding

 The company was founded by Christopher Gray.
 The eldest of three siblings raised by a single mother, his mother had just lost her job at a call center in the 2008 recession.
 As the first child in his family to go to college, Gray searched for scholarships online as a way to pay for his fees and tuition, and eventually earned $1.3 million in scholarships.

-He founded Scholly with web developers Nick Pirollo and Bryson Alef.
+While attending Drexel University, he founded Scholly with web developers Nick Pirollo and Bryson Alef.

 Growth

 Gray appeared in ABC's Shark Tank, where entrepreneurs try to convince a panel of financiers (Mark Cuban, Daymond John, Kevin O'Leary, Lori Greiner, Robert Herjavec) to invest in their business.
 Gray secured $40,000 in capital from Greiner and John, which sparked an intense disagreement with the other three after Gray exited the room.

 Within hours after the episode aired, the Scholly site received 80,000 requests in a few hours.
-Since December 2016, 850,000 users have downloaded the app, connecting students with $50 million in scholarships.
+Since December 2016, 5 million users have downloaded the app.
+Scholly generated over $30 million in cumulative revenue by 2023.

 In 2023, Scholly was acquired by educational lender Sallie Mae for an undisclosed sum.
 The app, which was previously $2.99 USD to download, will become free of charge.